HYMOR: An open-source package for global modal, non-modal, and receptivity analysis in high-enthalpy hypersonic vehicles: Details of problem formulation

 \subsubsection{Chemical non-equilibrium model}

 We construct a reduced-order model for chemical non-equilibrium under the assumption of translational\hyp{}rotational\hyp{}vibrational\hyp{}electronic equilibrium (NonEq-RTVE).
 This model is essential to make stability calculations computationally efficient.
-Following an approach analogous to the Landau--Teller non-equilibrium model \citep{landau1936schalldispersion}, the total derivatives of the effective thermodynamic quantities used to represent composition effects are assumed to relax toward equilibrium ($eq$) over a characteristic time $\tau$:
+Following an approach analogous to the Landau--Teller non-equilibrium model~\citep{landau1936schalldispersion}, the total derivatives of the effective thermodynamic quantities used to represent composition effects are assumed to relax toward equilibrium, denoted by the subscript $\mathrm{eq}$, over characteristic times $\tau^{\gamma^*}$ and $\tau^{c_\mathrm{v}^*}$:

 The characteristic relaxation time $\tau$ is motivated using kinetic-theory scaling arguments.
 The characteristic time associated with a molecular collision is

 where $v_r$ is the mean relative intermolecular velocity and $\lambda$ is the mean free path.
 From kinetic theory \citep{hill1986introduction}, and assuming an approximately constant effective collision cross section,